wilsonmar/wilsonmar.github.io/_posts/2016-10-20-fonts-on-mac-os.md

 Many large enterprises prefer to use their own fonts as part of their "branding".

+   * Microsoft
    * Salesforce
-   * Microsoft
-   * Apple's San Francisco
+   * Apple's San Francisco font
    <br /><br />

 See: